 dateCreated: new Date(2011,1,25,7,45),

 Enroll now for FREE demo on MongoDB Training Online.

 _id is a 12 bytes hexadecimal number which assures the uniqueness of every document.
 You can provide _id while inserting the document.
-If you didn't provide then MongoDB provide a unique id for every document.
-These 12 bytes first 4 bytes for the current timestamp, next 3 bytes for machine id, next 2 bytes for process id of mongodb server and remaining 3 bytes are simple incremental value.
+If you didn't provide then MongoDB provides a unique id for every document.
+These 12 bytes first 4 bytes for the current timestamp, the next 3 bytes for machine id, the next 2 bytes for process id of the MongoDB server, and the remaining 3 bytes are simple incremental value.

 Advantages of MongoDB over RDBMS

--Schema less : MongoDB is document database in which one collection holds different different documents.
-Number of fields, content and size of the document can be differ from one document to another.
+-Schemaless: MongoDB is a document database in which one collection holds different documents.
+The number of fields, content, and size of the document can differ from one document to another.

 -Structure of a single object is clear